googleapis/google-cloud-php/Dialogflow/README.md

 support requests, bug reports, or development contributions should be directed to that project.

-Dialogflow Enterprise Edition is the enterprise tier of Dialogflow which is anatural language understanding platform that makes it easy for you to design and integrate a conversational user interface into your mobile app, web application, device, bot, and so on.
+Dialogflow Enterprise Edition is the enterprise tier of Dialogflow which is a natural language understanding platform that makes it easy for you to design and integrate a conversational user interface into your mobile app, web application, device, bot, and so on.
 Using Dialogflow you can provide users new and engaging ways to interact with your product using both voice recognition and text input.